Truth or Lies: Reception

-The Official Xbox Magazine rated Truth or Lies a 25/100.
+Official Xbox Magazine rated Truth or Lies a 25/100.
 "Yapping lies into a mic is a unique and creative idea, but Truth or Lies never works like it should" writing why there is no reason to play it unless you want to earn easy Xbox achievements.
-The Official Xbox Magazine UK similarly rated the game a 20/100.
+Official Xbox Magazine UK similarly rated the game a 20/100.
 The author highlights the bland, non-sexy questions they were asked throughout their playthrough, declaring that "You'd have an edgier evening playing Monopoly."
 The Xbox 360 World Magazine rated the game 13/100, writing about how the microphone calibration feature is ultimately "A lie detector that doesn't detect lies" and a pointless video game.

 Nintendo Gamer exclusively reviewed the Nintendo Wii version, rating it a 10/100.
 The author wrote the following; "We'd rather undergo a CIA interrogation than play this again", relating the microphone game mechanic to real-life interrogations.
 This game is within the top 10 lowest rated Nintendo Gamer reviews on the Wii, in addition to being on the top 20 list for lowest rated reviews regardless of the platform.

 Eurogamer Sweden rated the PS3 version a 1/10, making it one of the lowest scoring games they have ever reviewed.
 The author stated "There's no reason to buy this game, or for it to even exist, as the only thing it brings to the table is to interpret if the player is telling the truth or a lie", emphasizing how the decision between a truth and lie is done "haphazardly".
-This is among four of Eurogamer Sweden's worst rated video games with Afterfall: InSanity, AMY, and Family Party: 30 Great Games Obstacle Arcade similarly receiving a 1/10.
+This is among four of Eurogamer Sweden's worst rated video games with Afterfall: InSanity, Amy, and Family Party: 30 Great Games Obstacle Arcade similarly receiving a 1/10.